Ritik210/Space-Shooter-Unity-Game/README.md

 # Space-Shooter-Unity-Game
 This is an Unity-2D based space shooter game.

-You can watch the gamePlay video on youtube.
+You can watch the gameplay video on youtube.

 Link: https://www.youtube.com/watch?v=SpIPnjd8ztU